 Now I didn't run out and build a log house, but I followed his advice using stick construction.
 Many years later I'm sitting pretty, so I thought maybe I'd try and spread the word a little bit.
 I've also finally gotten around to building my own log cabin so if you want to follow the links, I'll take you through the steps.

 Skip passed away in 2008 while he was living in Daanbantayan Cebu, in the Philippines with his new family.
 But Steve White and Skip's son Ellsworth have taken up the challenge and are teaching classes for the association and they are pretty interesting guys too.
-They teach the class from Skip's later constructions, a series of finished houses located north of Duval, Washington including his enormous "cabin" that was used in filming several "Northern Exposure" scenes.
-Just looking around the house is worth the price of admission, you might just look them up.
+They teach the class from various locations around the country, you might just look them up.

 To Skip's Page - The Log House Builders Association of North America